mawenbao/pelican-blog-content/content/code/gofeed-readme.md

 *  {description}: full-text description of feed entry, matched against the corresponding {link} page

 ### Custom regular expressions
 You can also write custom regex in `Feed.IndexPattern` and `Feed.ContentPattern`.
-Make sure there is no predefined patterns in your custom regular expressions.
+Make sure there are no predefined patterns in your custom regular expressions.
 The regex syntax documentation can be found [here](https://code.google.com/p/re2/wiki/Syntax).

 The custom regular expressions have not been tested properly.
 So I suggest just using the predefined patterns.